The Caspian Caviar Range – A Guide To Our Different Types Of Caviar

 The eggs are very light grey and 3-3.5mm in diameter.
 What does it taste like?
 It has a delicate, creamy subtlety that is a joy on the palate.
 It should be savoured with few additions, preferably enjoyed on its own.

-Our Oscietra Caviar is sourced from a cold water, out door farm in northern Italy.
-The good sized egg makes it very impressive to the eye.
-The eggs are about 3mm diameter (large for Oscietra) with a colour varying from a rich golden brown to dark tobacco brown.
-This Oscietra has a mellow nutty flavour, that lingers long on the palate and longer in the mind, just as a really good caviar should.
+Our Oscietra Caviar is sourced from a cold water out door farm in northern Italy.
+The good-sized egg makes it very impressive to the eye.
+The eggs are about 3mm in diameter (large for Oscietra) with a colour varying from a rich golden brown to dark tobacco brown.
+This Oscietra has a mellow nutty flavour that lingers long on the palate and longer in the mind, just as a really good caviar should.
 Like the Royal Beluga, it just puts you in a good mood!
 Why, we could not say, but it does!

-Angus and his team have taken a tasting tour of caviar from lesser known sturgeon breeds being farmed across Europe in the search of a quality, low cost caviar to offer to you as our House Selection.
-In the past, we have offered various interesting hybrid caviars as House Selection.
+Angus and his team have taken a tasting tour of caviar from lesser-known sturgeon breeds being farmed across Europe in search of quality, low-cost caviar to offer to you as our House Selection.
+In the past, we have offered various interesting hybrid caviars, such as House Selection.
 However, we have now been able to do a great deal with our friends in northern Italy and offer this pure Siberian (Baerii) caviar as House Selection.
-Long standing customers may recall it as it was our original Sibirskye.
+Long-standing customers may recall it as it was our original Sibirskye.

-At the lower end of the price scale, caviar can be rather a disappointing experience as it can be rather bland and tasteless.
-Some appears to be no more than the by-product of White Sturgeon meat production.
-This is not the case with our House Selection – the only complaint we have received is that it has too much complex flavour for a caviar of this price!
+At the lower end of the price scale, caviar can be a rather disappointing experience as it can be rather bland and tasteless.
+Some appear to be no more than the by-product of White Sturgeon meat production.
+This is not the case with our House Selection – the only complaint we have received is that it has too much complex flavour for caviar of this price!

 Caviar Special Offers At The Good Food Network